Background pattern

 • If you are allergic to selegiline or any of the other components of this medication (listed in section 6).

-• If you have a duodenal ulcer and/or gastric ulcer.
+• If you have duodenal or gastric ulcers.

-• Combined therapy of Plurimen and levodopa is contraindicated in: high blood pressure, hyperthyroidism, phaeochromocytoma (a type of tumor), narrow-angle glaucoma (alteration of the internal pressure of the eye), benign prostatic hyperplasia (prostate growth) with residual urine, tachycardia (increased heart rate), arrhythmias (irregular heart rhythm), severe angina pectoris, psychosis, and advanced dementia.
+• The combined therapy of Plurimen and levodopa is contraindicated in: arterial hypertension (high blood pressure), hyperthyroidism (thyroid gland disorder), pheochromocytoma (a type of tumor), narrow-angle glaucoma (eye pressure disorder), prostatic adenoma (prostate growth) with residual urine, tachycardia (increased heart rate), arrhythmias (irregular heart rhythm), severe angina pectoris, psychosis, and advanced dementia.

 • Do not take Plurimen if you are taking antidepressants.
-The simultaneous use with fluoxetine will be avoided, as well as its administration during the 5 weeks following the last administration of fluoxetine (see Use of Plurimen with other medications).
+The simultaneous use of Plurimen and fluoxetine should be avoided, as well as its administration during the 5 weeks following the last administration of fluoxetine.
+There will be a minimum of 2 weeks between the discontinuation of Plurimen treatment and the start of fluoxetine treatment.

-• Do not take Plurimen if you are taking sympathomimetics (e.g. nasal decongestants), monoamine oxidase inhibitors (e.g. the antibiotic linezolid, or some types of antidepressants), or opioids (petidina) (see Use of Plurimen with other medications).
+• Do not take Plurimen if you are taking sympathomimetics (e.g., nasal decongestants), monoamine oxidase inhibitors (e.g., the antibiotic linezolid, or some types of antidepressants), or opioids (pethidine) (see Use of Plurimen with other medications).

 Warnings and precautions